kubernetes-retired/kube-aws/README.md

 * **stack-template.json**

   This file describes the [AWS cloudformation](https://aws.amazon.com/cloudformation/) stack which encompasses all the AWS resources associated with your cluster.
-This JSON document is temlated with configuration parameters, we well as the encoded userdata files.
+This JSON document is templated with configuration parameters, we well as the encoded userdata files.

 * **credentials/**